fmselab/circuit-simulator/README.md

     WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTIBILITY AND FITNESS FOR A PARTICULAR PURPOSE.

-Rodrigo Hausen's changes are in the public domain (but it would be nice if you credited me alongside Paul if you use this version).
+Our changes are in the public domain (but it would be nice if you credited University of Bergamo alongside Paul if you use this version).